Clear blue skies, chilly mornings, and Pumpkin Spice Latte.

 6. Palgongsan Natural Park

 Palgongsan Natural Park is no stranger when it comes to Autumn foliage.
 As one of the centers of Buddhist culture, it is most notable for the Gatbawi (Stone Hat) Buddha, one of Korea’s national treasures, and Donghwasa Temple located on its grounds.
 Also, you’ll get the opportunity to feast your eyes on the grandiose red and yellow speckled scene that unfolds before your very feet with an aerial-view from the cable cars there.
-Foliage here usually reaches peak-level around the end of October, so don’t forget to plan your schedule out before visiting Palgongsan Natural Park!
+The foliage here usually reaches peak-level around the end of October, so don’t forget to plan your schedule out before visiting Palgongsan Natural Park!

 Also, check out our other blog posts on Autumn foliage: